applitools/tutorial-storybook-react/README.md

 2. Set your Applitools API Key as an environment variable.
     * macOS/Linux: `export APPLITOOLS_API_KEY=<Your API Key>`
     * Windows: `set APPLITOOLS_API_KEY=<Your API Key>`

-    Alternatively, you can add your Applitools API Key inside the **applitools.config.js** file via the `apiKey` setting.
+        * Alternatively, you can add your Applitools API Key directly inside the **applitools.config.js** file via the `apiKey` setting.

 3. Run the example test
     ```sh